strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 For **Content Types**, models are defined in each `./api/**/models/` folder.
 Every JavaScript or JSON file in these folders will be loaded as a model.
 They are also available through the `strapi.models` and `strapi.api.**.models` global variables.
 Usable everywhere in the project, they contain the ORM model object that they refer to.
 By convention, a model's name should be written in lowercase.

 For **Components**, models are defined in `./components` folder.
 Every components has to be under a subfolder (the category name of the component).
-They are also available through the `strapi.components` global variables.
-Usable everywhere in the project, they contain the ORM model object that they refer to.

 ## How to create a model?